gvwilson/10-accessible/README.md

 - One is on the autistic spectrum
 - Others may have difficulty hearing (a growing problem as video instruction becomes more common)
 - Or may have anxiety, or poor comprehension of English (or whatever language you're using)
+- (Silvia) Challenges or preferences may change depending on the reader's physical environment, reading device/technology, state of mind, etc. Give readers choices in how they consume information (Silvia: this could potentially be its own tip/rule; this relates to Liz's comments in [rule 4](#4-liz-data-visualization-has-often-been-thought-of-in-terms-of-blindness-or-low-vision-we-say-that-if-its-too-hard-to-write-an-alt-text-for-your-graph-its-probably-too-complex-ive-come-to-understand-that-the-cognitive-load-of-figuring-out-complex-visualizations-is-also-a-barrier-for-people-with-neurodivergence-per-conversation-with-silvia-canelón)).
+- (Silvia) Your first readers in the submission process will be journal Editors and Reviewers, and they may face challenges of their own.

 ## 2. Design for print and the web.